-A petition was tabled from Anthony Snook, President of Donovan Village Residents Committee with 82 signatures.
+4.1 A petition has been received from Anthony Snook, President of Donovan Village Residents Committee with 82 signatures.
 The residents are concerned that the lack of water flow of Yule Brook through Donovan Village is responsible for the loss of several established trees; they believe this is the result of the Brook being dammed upstream.